Tips from 12 Caregiving Pros

 Spectrum Home Health

-Create a calendar filled with family pictures from your loved one’s past.
-Hang it in their personal space, in clear view.
-There are lots of scrapbooking products and online services from which to choose.
-Look for a seasonal special.
+Create a calendar filled with family pictures from your loved one’s past and hang it in their room, in clear view.
+There are many scrapbooking products and online services from which to choose — but you’ll save a lot by waiting for a seasonal special!

-Hint: If you don’t complete your calendar in time, make it a New Year’s gift.
-Ask friends and family to bring photos to seasonal gatherings.
-Have them scan and send high-resolution copies of their favorites.
-Once you’ve fulfilled your holiday obligations, use your “down time” to finish.
+Hint: If you don’t complete your calendar in time, then make it a New Year’s gift.
+Ask friends and family to come to seasonal gatherings bearing scanned copies of their favorite photos or have them email high-resolution JPEGs.
+Once you’ve fulfilled your holiday obligations, use your “downtime” to finish the project.

 (We’ll add a special request here: Please fill in birthdays, anniversaries and other important family milestones or events.
 These make great conversation starters for caregivers and visitors.)